 How to add Units of Measurement (UOM)

 The Units of Measurement (UOM) requirement specifies the granularity of variants and is used when variants are purchased in boxes or other multiples.

-This can also be set manually on the Vendors -> Vendor Name -> Variants page or uploaded as the part of a vendor catalog.
+This can also be set manually on the Catalog > Vendor Attributes or uploaded as the part of a vendor catalog.

-When a variant with UOM is added to a purchase order quantities are automatically converted up to the next UOM number.
-E.g. when the UOM is set to 10 and the replenishment number is 45 it will be converted to 50 (5 packs of 10 items each).
+When a variant with UOM is added to a purchase order quantities are automatically rounded up to the next UOM number.
+For example, when the UOM is set to 10 and the replenishment number is 45 it will be converted to 50 (5 packs of 10 items each).